tabernacle8/Taber_code/README.md

 >say

--Say text or a varible.
-Surround text with "".
+- Say text or a varible.
+Surround text with ""
--Simply type a variable to say it
+- Simply type a variable to say it
--Variables and strings cannot yet be combined
+- Variables and strings cannot yet be combined
--Examples:
+- Examples:
   - >say "hello"
   - >say x

 >var

--Assign a variable to a string only (text will be interpreted as a string)
+- Assign a variable to a string only (text will be interpreted as a string)
--Syntax: >var X = string (no quotes)
+- Syntax: >var X = string (no quotes)
   -Spacing is key in this command.
 Or else you will get a illegial variable assignment.
--Examples:
+- Examples:
   - >var x = hi
   - >var x = 1